jevju/vocabular_app/README.md

 # vocabular_app
-ios application for learning new foreign language
+Simple ios application tool for learning a new foreign language.

 Add new words to the app as the vocabular grows.
 Makes it easier to maintain and repeat already learned words.